Sedicii/Kagii-iOS/README.md

 ```

 #### LogInUserResponse
-LogInUserResponse is the data structure which is returned in successfull cases in the `Kagii.userInterface.logInUser` call.
+LogInUserResponse is the data structure which is returned in the successfull case in the `Kagii.userInterface.logInUser` call.

 ```swift
 public struct LogInUserData {